jaUXsh/react_storefront_site/README.md

-# React MBoutique
+# React Mock Storefront Page - MBoutique

-> This repo contains the base code and setup to build the MBoutique website with React
+> This repo contains the base code and setup of a mock macaraon bakery storefront page.
+This website is built completely in React.

-### Part 1
+### Feature List
-> All setup and other instructions for part one can be found at: <a href="http://reactprototypes.com/projects/mboutique-home" target="_blank" >http://reactprototypes.com/projects/mboutique-home</a>
+* Banner Images Dynamically Change
+* Daily Menu Items on Homepage incorporates a Higher Order Funciton, allowing for flexible menu items
+* React Router to route user to various pages
+* Pages and content are various and dynamic React components

+[comment]: <a href="(live link)" target="_blank" >(Live Link)[comment]: </a>

-### Part 2
+### Learned:
-> Instructions coming soon!
+* Affirmed foundation in creating a full website in React and React Router
+* Incorporation of higher order functions